BuckShlegeris/BuckShlegeris.github.io/_posts/2016-06-12-quickselect-lemma.md

 Because we're using weight-balanced trees with a weight balancing factor of $latex \frac 14$, we might need to go down maybe 3 layers in order to get a node with enough weight that deleting it deletes half the weight that you'd be able to delete if you called `split_on_left_by_value`.
 (I'm not sure about the number 3 being correct, but I think this is true for some constant.)

 We could safely remove $latex \frac 12$ of the tree if we used the normal split methods.
-We're going to remove more than half of that, so at worst our tree will end up $\frac 34$ of its original size.
+We're going to remove more than half of that, so at worst our tree will end up $latex\frac 34$ of its original size.

 So in both cases, we end up with the bigger data structure being a constant factor smaller.